Ascending Passage .com HOME PAGE.

 found campaniform, or lotus-flower capitals on the columns--here where

-Rameses once perhaps dreamed of his Syrian campaigns, or of that
+Rameses once perhaps dreamed of his Syrian campaigns.
+That

-famous combat when, "like Baal in his fury," he fought single-handed
+famous combat at Kaldesh when, "like Baal in his fury," he fought single-handed

 against the host of the Hittites massed in two thousand, five hundred